k2view-academy/K2View-Academy/updates/product_update_20231225.md

 We have just released Fabric 7.2.1, which includes the following:

-* Fabric Catalog performance improvements and optimizations, as well as the ability to use Salesforce as a data source (via JDBC connection) and several additional features (e.g., an ability to run the Discovery Job from the Catalog app).
+* Fabric Catalog performance improvements, as well as the ability to use Salesforce as a data source (via JDBC connection) and several new features (e.g., running Discovery Job from the Catalog app).
 * Fabric and project dependencies with no collisions.
 *  SSH-RSA support, iidFinder support for AWS keyspaces, Broadway usability and new actors, and more.